|> /~\ |≥ (

 13 Nov 2025 — 14 Nov, KABK/KC/ACPA - KABK & KC

 The third edition of the Joint Research Day (JRD25) took place at the Royal Academy of Art (KABK) and the Royal Conservatoire (KC) in The Hague on Thursday 13 and Friday 14 November 2025.
-On this page, you’ll find a glimpse into JRD25: a 15-hour programme filled with research, encounters, and new connections across art, design, music, and sound.
+On this page, you’ll find a glimpse into JRD25: a 15-hour programme dedicated to artistic and practice-based research, bringing together presentations, performances, round tables, and other encounters across art, design, music, and sound.

-Over the course of two days, JRD25 brought together artist-researchers, students, and educators from KABK, KC, and ACPA in a programme unfolding across the KABK Library, the Conservatoire Hall, and the New Music Lab.
+Over the course of two days, JRD25 brought together artist-researchers, tutors, PhD candidates, students, and alumni from KABK, KC, and the Academy of Creative and Performing Arts (ACPA) in a programme unfolding across the KABK Library, the Conservatoire Hall, and the New Music Lab.
 The programme traced pathways between art, design, and music, offering spaces to connect practices, share questions, and spark new collaborations.

 All photos were taken by photographer Alex Schröder.